thesephist/dotink/content/posts/inkfmt.md

 Like parsers and compilers, pretty printers come from a long and rich historical and academic context.
 My favorite read on the topic so far is [A prettier printer](https://homepages.inf.ed.ac.uk/wadler/papers/prettier/prettier.pdf) by [Phil Wadler](http://homepages.inf.ed.ac.uk/wadler/) from the University of Edinburgh.
 It's an academic investigation into the theoretical problem of pretty-printing text.
 The paper is heavy on functional programming concepts, so it might be unwieldy to some as it was for me at first.

-From the other side of the industry, a more accessible and interesting deep-dive into the code formatting problem is [The Hardest Program I've Ever Written](https://journal.stuffwithstuff.com/2015/09/08/the-hardest-program-ive-ever-written/) by [Bob Nystrom](https://journal.stuffwithstuff.com/), on the Dart language formatter, dartfmt.
-(Coindentally, he also wrote [Crafting Interpreters](http://craftinginterpreters.com/contents.html), one of my favorite resources for hacking on interpreters and compilers.)
+From the other side of the industry, a more accessible and interesting deep-dive into the code formatting problem is [The Hardest Program I've Ever Written](https://journal.stuffwithstuff.com/2015/09/08/the-hardest-program-ive-ever-written/) by [Bob Nystrom](https://journal.stuffwithstuff.com/), about the Dart language formatter, dartfmt.
+(Coincidentally, he also wrote [Crafting Interpreters](http://craftinginterpreters.com/contents.html), one of my favorite resources for hacking on interpreters and compilers.)

 Another bank of inspiration is the wealth of currently available open-source code formatters for different languages, many of which I've outlined above.
-The code formatting problem rapidly becomes a formidable beast the more we want complete coverage of edge cases, and beyond studying the algorithms and experiments implemented in these formatters, it's worth studying what previous edge cases and problems existing code formatters have encountered, and how we achieved consensus on what the formatter should do.
+The code formatting problem rapidly becomes a formidable beast the more we want complete coverage of edge cases, and beyond studying the algorithms and experiments implemented in these formatters, it's worth knowing what previous edge cases and problems existing code formatters have encountered, and how we achieved consensus on what the formatter should do.

-As an example of the kinds of subjective discussions and edge cases code formatting creates, [here's a conversation about rustfmt](https://github.com/rust-lang/rustfmt/issues/2924), and whether the formatter should try to produce consistent line breaks, potentially at conflict with any meaning the programmer may have placed into their own formatting.
+As an example of the kinds of subjective discussions and edge cases code formatting creates, [here's a conversation about rustfmt](https://github.com/rust-lang/rustfmt/issues/2924), and whether the formatter should try to produce consistent line breaks, potentially at conflict with any meaning the programmer may have placed into their own style.

 ## Building inkfmt